Residential Mortgages

 Bare in mind that you may need to pay over the asking price if you want to secure the property you have your heart set on.
 This is when buyers use their own money (not borrowed from a lender) to pay over the asking price of the property, sometimes by a few grand, other times by 10 grand+, it all depends on the competition and the property in question.

-In addition to the money spent on paying over the asking price, it's also important to remember that the mortgage application process can often be quite pricey due to extra fees such as; stamp duty, layer fees, admin fees or even mortgage agent fees.
+In addition to the money spent on paying over the asking price, it's also important to remember that the application process can often be quite pricey due to extra mortgage fees such as; stamp duty, layer fees, admin fees or even mortgage agent fees.

 Furthermore, you will want to keep extra cash behind as you will need to have enough left over to buy furniture for your new home, especially when buying your first home.
 People often save up enough cash for the deposit but then leave themselves strapped after these extra fees are added on.